Deigmoeller/project_template/README.md

 black .
 ```

-If you use PyCharm, there is already a configuration file in .idea/misc.xlm that enables black if your IDE.
+If you use PyCharm as IDE, there are already configuration files in .idea/ that enables black.

 ### Usage